IdhamHabibie/H8_PTP_Final_Image/README.md

 ### 2. Loading the Dataset
 I put the library on the **cats_and_dogs_filtered/cats_and_dogs_filtered/**, which consist of two folders :
 - Train
-- Validation
+- Validation (Testing Data)
+In section 3, the Image Data Generator will classify the classes inside the Train and the Validation.

 ### 3. Image Data Generator
 In this part, we are defining the train and test dataset based on the dataset load.
-We build a Data Generator which aims to reschale the model.
+We build a Data Generator which aims to rescaling  the model.

 ### 4. Define the parameters using Convolutional Neural Network (CNN) Model
+CNN is one of the Neural Network method that uses convolution method.
+But what is the Convolution?
+In terms of Signal and Processing, the convolution defines a way of combining two signals to create the third signal, by doing convolution.
+For example if you have **f** and **g** as a function, the **g** function will multiply with **f** by creating windowing method.
+On the other hand, the convolution formula is the integral of **f** multiplies with the inverse of **g**, which results a third signal.

 We are using the basic convolutional model 2D (CNN), which consist of :

 - ##### Convolutional #####